vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 ```

-`VertexInputBindingDescription` defines the vertex buffers that act as input.
+`VkVertexInputBindingDescription` defines the vertex buffers that act as input.
 In this case, we are using just 1 vertex buffer, so we will only need one binding.
 The stride is `sizeof(Vertex)`, as we have our vertex data tightly packed, each vertex taking up `sizeof(Vertex)` size.

-We then create 3 `VertexInputAttributeDescription`s, one per each vertex attribute we have.
+We then create 3 `VkVertexInputAttributeDescription`s, one per each vertex attribute we have.
 On each of them, we set the format as `VK_FORMAT_R32G32B32_SFLOAT`, which maps directly to what a glm::vec3 is (three `float` components of 32-bit each), and use the offset of the member in the `Vertex` struct.

 With this, we now map directly our `Vertex` struct into what Vulkan expects on the pipeline vertex input.

 ## New vertex shader
-Let's now create a new shader, `mesh.vert`, that will use these vertex inputs.
+Let's now create a new shader, `tri_mesh.vert`, that will use these vertex inputs.
 This vertex shader will be used with the `colored_triangle.frag` fragment shader.
 Make sure to refresh CMake so that it finds the new shader and compiles it.

 `tri_mesh.vert`
 ```glsl